TITLE Assistant Director of Facilities Management, Maintenance

 MAJOR ADMINISTRATOR Associate Vice President for Administrative and Information Services

 The Assistant Director of Facilities Management, Maintenance administers and directs programs which ensure that all University facilities are structurally sound, mechanically operational, electrically efficient, and safe.
 Assistant Director of Facilities Management, Maintenance develops long range plans for upgrading electrical systems, replacing mechanical equipment like heating and air conditioning systems, and repairing/replacement of building roofs, establishes priorities for scheduled mechanical services and operations, administers preventive maintenance programs for all facilities, and supervises the performance of emergency and routine maintenance on campus facilities.
-The Assistant Director of Facilities Management, Maintenance enforces federal regulations governing environmental protection, hazardous waste disposal, and the use of chemical substances and materials and provides personnel management for mechanical personnel.
+The Assistant Director of Facilities Management, Maintenance enforces federal regulations governing environmental protection, hazardous waste disposal, and the use of chemical substances and materials.
+The Assistant Director of Facilities Management, Maintenance provides personnel management for facilities personnel.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: An Associate's degree in Construction or Project Management or a technical degree from a Vocational or Technical School (above high school) in either mechanical, electrical, or civil engineering is required.
-A Bachelor’s degree in Construction Management, Project Management, electrical, mechanical, or civil engineering is preferred.
+Education: An Associate's degree or a technical degree from a Vocational or Technical School (above high school) in facilities management, engineering technology, or a related field is required.
+A Bachelor’s degree in a facilities-related engineering field, project management, or a related field is preferred.

 Experience: With an Associate’s degree, seven years of progressively responsible experience in installation, construction, and maintenance of equipment, utilities and buildings, including pneumatic and electronic control systems, is required; with a Bachelor’s degree, five years of progressively responsible experience in installation, construction, and maintenance of equipment, utilities and buildings, including pneumatic and electronic control systems, is required.
-Experience and/or training in business management is required.
+Experience and/or training in business management with an emphasis on budget is required.
 Experience in contract bidding, specification writing and associated responsibilities is required.
-Familiarity with construction and public access requirements concerning the disabled is helpful.
+Familiarity with construction and public access requirements concerning the disabled is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Ensures that all University facilities are structurally sound, mechanically operational, electrically efficient, and safe by developing departmental policies and procedures for the Facilities Maintenance Department which address these functions, establishing priorities for scheduled mechanical services and operations, administering preventive maintenance programs for all facilities, inspecting buildings and utility systems to determine repair or replacement needs, and supervising the performance of emergency and routine maintenance on campus facilities.
+1. Ensures that all University facilities and associated support systems are structurally sound, mechanically operational, electrically efficient, and safe by developing departmental policies and procedures for the Facilities Maintenance Department which address these functions, establishing priorities for scheduled mechanical services and operations, administering preventive maintenance programs for all facilities, inspecting buildings and utility systems to determine repair or replacement needs, and managing the performance of emergency and routine maintenance on campus facilities.

-3. Reduces the potential for the loss of University buildings and facilities as well as the lives of students, faculty, and staff from fire(s) by ensuring that all Fire Protection Systems such as fire alarm panels, emergency power systems for emergency lighting and exit signs, smoke/heat detectors, sprinkler systems, and fire pumps are checked regularly, meet National Fire Prevention Association (NFPA) standards, and are fully operational at all times.
+3. Reduces the potential for the loss of University buildings and facilities as well as the lives of students, faculty, and staff from fire(s) by ensuring that critical system operational procedures are implemented and are in full compliance with current standards and codes, including Fire Protection Systems such as fire alarm panels, emergency power systems for emergency lighting and exit signs, smoke/heat detectors, sprinkler systems, and fire pumps.

 4. Minimizes institutional liability regarding the University's compliance with federal regulations by enforcing policies, laws and regulations governing environmental protection, hazardous waste disposal and the use of chemical substances and materials, and advising the senior administration of technical changes in these laws and regulations.